nhsbsa/nhsbsa-digital-playbook/src/development/coding-securely-personal-data.md

 * Summary statistical information with values above an agreed value e.g. 5
 * Personal data that has been anonymised to the NHSBSA Anonymisation standard
 * Information that does not relate to a person e.g. is about an inanimate object / concept and no individual can be linked to it e.g. by ownership or use
 * Information about the deceased.
 This can remain confidential e.g. Prescription and dental data or medical reports.

 ### Special Categories of Personal data

 The use of the following types of personal data is prohibited unless permitted by law (GDPR Article 9):

-* Physical /mental Health or Condition
+* Physical / mental health or condition
-* Sexual Life
+* Sexual life
-* Sexual Orientation
+* Sexual orientation
-* Family / Lifestyle/ Social Circumstances e.g. a social care record
+* Family / lifestyle/ social circumstances e.g. a social care record
 * Religion or other beliefs
 * Trade union membership
-* Racial / Ethnic origin
+* Racial / ethnic origin
-* Biometric information e.g. fingerprint, face, Iris etc.
+* Biometric information e.g. fingerprint, face, iris etc.
 * Physical description
 * Genetic data – can be personal data for more than one person
-* Offences committed / Alleged to have been committed
+* Offences committed / alleged to have been committed
-* Criminal proceedings/outcomes/sentences
+* Criminal proceedings / outcomes / sentences

 ## Development Considerations